Monday, March 31, 2014

 Invited participants include:

-Quentin Hodgson, Chief of Staff, Cyber Policy, U.S. Department of Defense
+Quentin E. Hodgson, Chief of Staff for Cyber Policy, Office of the Secretary of Defense

 Victoria Woodbine, Foreign and Security Policy Group, British Embassy, Washington, D.C.

-Please register for this conference if you plan to attend.
+Please register for this conference if you plan to attend (free).

 Dr. Laura Kagel